asilichenko/screen-orientation-example/README.md

-# Adnroid: How switch in between two activites by screen orientation
+# Adnroid: How switch between two activites by screen orientation

 There are two activities: `MainActivity` and `SecondActivity`.